 The Shepherds Walks Representative will :

-(A) Meet you on your first evening / morning at your accommodation.
-(B) Provide you with maps and talk you through the route for the trip.
-(C) Provide you with information relating to events in the area during your time there.
-(D) Arrange the transportation of your luggage.
-(E) Be available should you have any problems during your trip (F) Meet you on departure day to provide transfers as necessary to your car / station if specified in your booking or itinerary.
+(A) Be available should you have any problems during your trip (B) Arrange the transportation of your luggage.
+(C) Meet you on departure day to provide transfers as necessary to your car / station if specified in your booking or itinerary.

 We are here to offer you the best holiday you could ever imagine and we aim to do this through the personal service that we offer.